tt-isv-org/scc/article-intro/README.md

 * **containers.securityContext.privileged: true**

-### Access Control
+### Access control

 Controls what specific user and group values a pod can run as.

 In the SCC, The list of fields that can be set include:

 * **runAsUser** - specifies the allowable range of user IDs used for running all the containers in the pod.
-* **supplementalGroups** - specifies the allowable range of group IDs used for rulling all the containers in the pod.
+* **supplementalGroups** - specifies the allowable range of group IDs used for running all the containers in the pod.
 * **fsGroup** -  specifies the allowable range of group IDs used for controlling pod storage volumes.
 * **seLinuxContext** - specifies the allowable values used for setting the SELinux context, which includes SELinux user, role, type and level.